What is Cloud Migration Process?

 Ximple ERP automation improves workflows & processes across the distribution departments which help to reduce operational cost and productivity.

 If you want our wholsale distribution business experts at Ximple Solution to help you digitalize your distribution business or upgrade your legacy ERP, just book a call

 This model (also known as re-factor) suits a company that wants to take full advantage of the cloud’s native features.
 Hence, it must readjust its current applications for the cloud environment.
 That means developing cloud-compatible applications from scratch.
 Re-factoring cloud data migration is expensive initially and cost-effective in the long run.

-Also known as retain, the hybrid model uses a combiniation of public cloud and in-house hosted server.
+Also known as retain, the hybrid model uses a combination of public cloud and in-house hosted server.
 In short, one shifts some components to the cloud and leaves others on your legacy servers.

-If a company has redundant infrastructure components, it can use the retire model.
+If a company has redundant infrastructure components, it can use the retired model.
 It entails archiving applications that do not add value to business operations.
 Even after shifting these components to the cloud, the business will continue to run and serve its customers as usual.
-The retire model also entails substituting the archived applications with less complex ones.
+The retired model also entails substituting the archived applications with less complex ones.

 Cloud Migration considerations

 Cloud database migration can be a complicated process depending on the quantity of business data and resources you have.
 It requires proper analysis, planning, and implementation.
 Thus, you should know the things to consider before executing the cloud migration process.
 Your considerations must include:

 - Establish goals for the cloud migration ppt while considering your IT needs.
 Make this shift an initiative for the whole company rather than just the IT department.